Noise-induced survival resonances during fractional killing of cell populations

-\textit{Time-dependent environments:} Motivated by periodic treatments, as used in microbial and cancer cell populations, we consider the repeated on-off-switching of the death process (Fig.~\ref{fig1}).
-Specifically, we let $\de(x,t)=\de(x)$ in an on-environment of length $T$ and $\de(x,t)=0$ in an off-environment of the same length while cells keep dividing regardless $\g(x,t)=\g(x)$.
-Stochastic simulations display a complex landscape of survival probabilities with several peaks, Fig.~\ref{fig3} (a-b).
+\textit{Time-dependent environments:} Motivated by periodic treatments, as used in microbial and cancer cells, we consider repeated on-off-switching of the death process (Fig.~\ref{fig1}, bottom right).
+We let $\de(x,t)=\de(x)$ in an on-environment of length $T_\text{on}$ and $\de(x,t)=0$ in an off-environment of length $T_\text{off}$ while cells keep dividing regardless $\g(x,t)=\g(x)$.
+Stochastic simulations display a complex landscape of survival probabilities with several peaks, Fig.~\ref{fig3}a,b.